Klaartje De Weerdt

 Current research and teaching

-The 1st of May 2014 I started as Associate Professor at the Department of Structural Engineering, NTNU Trondheim.
+Since 2014 I work as Professor at the Department of Structural Engineering, NTNU Trondheim.
 I am dividing my time between research and teaching.

 Our research team is working on topics oriented towards cement hydration and concrete durability, with other words, concrete from cradle to grave.